bradtraversy/design-resources-for-developers/readme.md

 | [Graphic Burger](https://graphicburger.com/) | A site offering a free and pain icons, mock-ups, Ui-Kits, text effect and backgrounds.
 This site's resource are a mix of free and paid resources.
 Icons is on a mix of PNG, SVG, EPS and Sketch Format.
 Some resources are confusing as there are sponsored content in the middle of the free sets.  |
 | [Really Good Emails](https://reallygoodemails.com/) | A site offering users a ton of company e-mails from customer service to marketing.  |
 | [Free Design Resource](https://freedesignresources.net/) | A site offering fonts, mockups, templates graphics and ui kits.  |
+| [Site Inspire](https://www.siteinspire.com/) |siteInspire is a showcase of the finest web and interactive design.

+  |

 <div align="right">
     <b><a href="#table-of-contents">↥ Back To Top</a></b>